It seems like a very weird concept that light can help you rest easier, but it has to

 And though it might seem counter-intuitive, the color that keeps us

-, while the ones more conducive to sleep are at the red end of the
+awake is blue, while the ones more conducive to sleep are at the red end of the

 spectrum.